GoLangsam/twos/twos.md

 `IsNested(a Pair)` discriminates iff the Pair is nested on one side at least.

-Note: boolean convenience functions (attributes) such as IsNested, IsAtomAten, IsAtomApep facilitate further discriminations.
+Note: boolean convenience functions (predicates) such as IsNested, IsAtomAten, IsAtomApep facilitate further discriminations.

 ### `typTyp` - a Pair of Types - the signature of the `Pair`